All rental bonds are managed online through MyBond

 A bond (sometimes called a ‘security deposit’) is a payment by a tenant that acts as a security for the owner.
 It protects the owner from any financial loss if a tenant does something the lease does not allow, or fails to do something the lease requires them to do.

 A bond cannot be more than four weeks’ rent, and cannot be increased during the tenancy.

 It is illegal for property owners to receive a bond from a tenant and for a tenant to pay their bond to a property owner.

-Before paying a bond, the owner or agent and tenant must be registered in MyBond.
+Before paying a bond, the owner or agent and tenant must register in MyBond.